secureCodeBox/secureCodeBox/scanners/git-repo-scanner/README.md

 - `--access-token`: Your personal GitHub access token.
 - `--ignore-repos`: A list of GitHub repository ids you want to ignore
 - `--obey-rate-limit`: True to obey the rate limit of the GitHub server (default), otherwise False
-- `--activity-since-duration`: Return git repo findings with repo activity (e.g. commits) more recent than a specific date expresed by an duration (now + duration).
-A duration string is a possibly signed sequence of decimal numbers, each with optional fraction and a unit suffix, such as '1h' or '2h45m'.
+- `--activity-since-duration`: Return git repo findings with repo activity (e.g. commits) more recent than a specific date expressed by a duration (now - duration).
+A duration string is a possibly signed sequence of decimal numbers, each with an optional fraction and a unit suffix, such as '1h' or '2h45m'.
 Valid time units are 'm', 'h', 'd', 'w'.
-- `--activity-until-duration`: Return git repo findings with repo activity (e.g. commits) older than a specific date expresed by an duration (now + duration).
-A duration string is a possibly signed sequence of decimal numbers, each with optional fraction and a unit suffix, such as '1h' or '2h45m'.
-Valid time units are 'm', 'h', 'd', 'w'.
+- `--activity-until-duration`: Return git repo findings with repo activity (e.g. commits) older than a specific date expressed by a duration (now - duration).
+A duration string is a possibly signed sequence of decimal numbers, each with an optional fraction and a unit suffix, such as '1h' or '2h45m'.
+Valid time units are 'm ', 'h', 'd', 'w'.

 For now only organizations are supported so the option is mandatory.
 We **strongly recommend** providing an access token for authentication.
 If not provided the rate limiting will kick in after about 30 repositories scanned.